Candyfair/ghost-candy-theme/README.md

 I created this custom theme for a personal publishing platform hosted on [Ghost](https://ghost.org/).
 The back-end is hosted on Digital Ocean and this customised theme is deployed to my Ghost website via GitHub Actions.

+> ***Please note that this  theme is still a work in progress.
+In its current form, you shouldn't install it in your production environment***

 ## Overview

 ### Screenshot (mobile view)